1. Introduction

 Children in the Netherlands are required to be registered with the Gemeente.
 The School checks the identity of children via their passports and birth certificates (and their parent’s passport), as well as their medical insurance number to ensure they are registered with appropriate medical practices

 On enrolment, parents and previous schools are asked for references for each school aged pupil.
-A separate email asking for any Child Protection concerns to be forwarded under separate cover is also sent to the previous school or Early Years setting by the admissions staff.
-Any information received that pertains to Child Protection or Safeguarding is given to the receiving Head of School for safe storage in the relevant CP File and from 2022, uploaded to MyConcern.
-This information is also shared with the Principal and the Designated Safeguarding Lead (DSL).
+A separate email, asking for any Child Protection concerns to be shared via a google form is also sent to the previous school or early years setting by the admissions staff.
+Parents are made aware that this is requested via the enrolment information they receive.
+Any information received that pertains to Child Protection or Safeguarding is given to the Designated Safeguarding Lead and uploaded to our electronic Safeguarding system, thereby also being shared with relevant Heads of School and DDSLs.

 2.3 Collection from School